ldelossa/ldelossa-blog/src/routes/blog/_posts/allocation_optimization_in_go.md

 Is it worth to dig this deep into your allocations?
 Depends.
 If you know the code you are writing will be in the "hot-path" its empowering to know what your allocation profile looks like.
-Learning the skills to performance tune is addicting and powerful but writing code that can be read and maintain should always be the first goal.
+Learning the skills to performance tune is addicting and powerful but writing code that can be read and easily maintained should always be the first goal.
 That being said I do think every engineer should go down the rabbit hole at least once.
 Its a lot of fun.